Semestre5/AMT_Projet/README.md

 ## Usage

-Well, if you did the installation right, you can click on the run button.
+Well, if you did the installation right, you can click on the run button, and go to http://localhost:8085/template_war_exploded/home if your browser does not open by itself.

 ## Contributing